ChrisOrgan/ChrisOrgan.github.io/_pages/teaching.md

 ---

 # Teaching & Mentoring
 Clear expectations, training plans, and quality assurance guidelines help all students thrive, and are essential for fostering equity and inclusion.
 A [2005 Sigma Xi survey](https://www.sigmaxi.org/docs/default-source/Publications-Documents/postdoc-survey-highlights.pdf?sfvrsn=2) found that US postdocs whose professional development was organized and managed were more satisfied and productive (~25%) than those with little oversight.
 All students should be actively managed and mentored, not just postdocs.
 Here are some resources to help.
-They are short and to the point (such documents are often overly long, which inhibits their practical use).
+They are short and to the point (these things are often overly long, which inhibits their practical use).

 ### Core Lab Resources for Students
 - [Expectation guide]({{ site.url }}{{ site.baseurl }}/downloads/DeepTimeBio_Lab.Expectations.v1.5.docx) to help you understand what we can expect from each other.
-- [Quality assurance guide]({{ site.url }}{{ site.baseurl }}/downloads/DeepTimeBio_Lab.QA1_Research.v1.6.docx) ensures that we are good stewards for our lab mates, our university, and our community.
+- [Quality assurance guide]({{ site.url }}{{ site.baseurl }}/downloads/DeepTimeBio_Lab.QA1_Research.v1.6.docx) provides advice for developing projects and outlines best pratices for collecting, organizing, and analy that we are good stewards for our lab mates, our university, and our community.
 - [Individualized training plans]({{ site.url }}{{ site.baseurl }}/downloads/DeepTimeBio_Lab.Training_Plan.v1.5.docx) and evaluations help you stay organized to meet career goals.

 ### Getting Started